AuroraNemoia/auroranemoia.github.io/pages/pygmalion.md

 - And finally in the characters folder
 - Create a subfolder with the name of the character then drop the JSON file and the avatar in there.
 - That's it!
 You'll be able to pick the character in the Tavern UI.

+## Reducing context size for 16GB cards
+- In Tavern click on "Settings"
+- Scroll down to "Pro Settings"
+- Set the "Context Size" to "1024 Tokens"

 ## Something broke!
 First off, Google is your friend, most of Kobold and Tavern are really just a hodge-podge of existing popular libraries cobbled together into something that works.
 Meaning most errors you'll encounter, others probably have too.